saramatias/saramatias.github.io/_pages/about.md

 <b> Travel awards </b>

-2025 – <it> Upcoming </it>: Japan Neuroscience Society Neuroscience2025 travel award, to attend The 48th Annual Meeting of the Japan Neuroscience Society, Niigata, Japan
+2025 – <it> Upcoming </it>: Japan Neuroscience Society Neuroscience2025 travel award, to attend The 48th Annual Meeting of the Japan Neuroscience Society, Niigata, Japan <br>

-2020 - WIST Fund (Women in Science Travel Fund) grant for COVID-19 Relief on unanticipated childcare expenses
+2020 - WIST Fund (Women in Science Travel Fund) grant for COVID-19 Relief on unanticipated childcare expenses <br>

-2015 - Convergent Science Network of Biomimetics and Neurotechnology travel award to attend the OIST Computational Neuroscience Summer Course in Okinawa, Japan
+2015 - Convergent Science Network of Biomimetics and Neurotechnology travel award to attend the OIST Computational Neuroscience Summer Course in Okinawa, Japan <br>

-2015 - Janelia Farm Research Campus travel award to attend the conference on Motivational Circuits in Natural and Learned Behaviors Janelia Farm Research Campus, Virginia, USA
+2015 - Janelia Farm Research Campus travel award to attend the conference on Motivational Circuits in Natural and Learned Behaviors Janelia Farm Research Campus, Virginia, USA <br>

 </font>